 Office Buildings – single or multi-tenant

 BOMA International has now released the latest version of the office standard.
-This version signifies a major revision, including a new name Office Buildings: Standard Methods of Measurement (2010).
+This version signifies an improvement over the most recent 2010 Standard, which itself was a major revision, including a new name Office Buildings: Standard Methods of Measurement (2010).
 The objective of the office standard is to provide a uniform basis for measuring rentable area in both existing and new office buildings by taking a building-wide approach to floor area measurement.
 It provides a methodology for measuring both occupant space as well as the space that benefits all occupants.

-New features of the 2010 Office Standard include:
+New features of the 2010 Office Standard included:

 - Single Load Factor Method.
 A new calculation applied to the occupant area of each floor to determine the rentable area and is the same for all floor levels of a building.
 This method is referred to as “Method B.” This method was not permitted in the 1996 version.